Assam: Durga puja artisans see bleak prospects amid budget cuts, rising raw material costs | Entertainment

 Weather plays a vital role in the idol-making process as artisans can apply paint on the figurines only when the clay turns completely dry.

-In an adjacent workshop, 32-year-old Dipika Pal, the only woman idol-maker in the city, was seen busy sculpting the hands of the goddess and keeping a watchful eye on four labourers who were working on other figurines.
+In an adjacent workshop, 32-year-old Dipika Pal, the only woman idol-maker in the city, is seen busy sculpting the hands of the goddess.

 ''Traditionally, women members of the family are not engaged in idol-making but after my father died, I had to take it up to support my mother and sisters,'' she said.